liaochenlanruo/pgcgap/docs/index.md

 QUERY_LIST and REFERENCE_LIST files containing full paths to genomes, one per line (default: scaf.list under the working directory).
 If the “--Assemble” function was run first, the list file will be generated automatically.

 ### CoreTree
 Amino acids file (With “.faa” as the suffix) and nucleotide (With “.ffn” as the suffix) file of each strain placed into two directories (default: “./Results/Annotations/AAs/” and “./Results/Annotations/CDs/”).
 The “.faa” and “.ffn” files of same strain should have the same prefix name.
 The name of protein IDs and gene IDs should be started with the strain name.
 The “Prokka” software was suggested to generate the input files.
-If the “--Assemble” function was run first, the files will be generated automatically.
+If the “--Annotate” function was run first, the files will be generated automatically.
 If the “--CDsPath” was set to “NO”, the nucleotide files will not be needed.

 ### MASH
 Genomes files (complete or draft) in a directory (Default: Results/Assembles/Scaf/Illumina under the working directory).

 ### OrthoF
 A set of protein sequence files (one per species) in FASTA format under a directory (default: “./Results/Annotations/AAs/”).
-If the “--Assemble” function was run first, the files will be generated automatically.
+If the “--Annotate” function was run first, the files will be generated automatically.

 ### Pan
 GFF3 files (With “.gff” as the suffix) of each strain placed into a directory.
 They must contain the nucleotide sequence at the end of the file.
-All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/).
-If the “--Assemble” function was run first, the files will be generated automatically.
+All GFF3 files created by Prokka are valid (default: ./Results/Annotations/GFF/). protein sequence files (one per species) in FASTA format under another directory were also needed (default: “./Results/Annotations/AAs/”).
+If the “--Annotate” function was run first, the files will be generated automatically.

 ### pCOG
 Amino acids file (With “.faa” as the suffix) of each strain placed into a directory (default: ./Results/Annotations/AAs/).
-If the “--Assemble” function was run first, the files will be generated automatically.
+If the “--Annotate” function was run first, the files will be generated automatically.

 ### VAR
 - Pair-end reads of all strains in a directory (default: ./Reads/Over/ under the working directory).